rblades/dhworkbook_master/docs/module-4/Exercises.md

 Many of these involve having to install more software on your own machine.
 In those exercises that involve using R and RStudio, you are welcome to install RStudio on your own machine OR to use it in DH Box.
 Please read [this quick introduction to R and Rstudio carefully](../supporting materials/quick-intro-r.md).

 **If you decide to install R and RStudio on your own machine,** I would suggest you read the introductory bits from Lincoln Mullen's book-in-progress, [Computational Historical Thinking](http://dh-r.lincolnmullen.com/getting-started.html), especially the 'setup' part under 'getting started' (pay attention to the bit on installing packages and dependencies).
-If you spot any exercises in Mullen's book that seem relevant to your project, you may do those as an alternative to the ones here. **Alternatively**, go to [Swirl](http://swirlstats.com/) and [learn the basics of R within R](http://swirlstats.com/students.html).
+If you spot any exercises in Mullen's book that seem relevant to your project, you may do those as an alternative to the ones here. **Alternatively**, go to [Swirl](http://swirlstats.com/) and [learn the basics of R within Swirl](http://swirlstats.com/students.html).
 [DHNow](http://digitalhumanitiesnow.org/2016/01/resource-basic-text-mining-in-r/) links to a new [Basic Text Mining in R](https://web.archive.org/web/20160309170928/https://rstudio-pubs-static.s3.amazonaws.com/31867_8236987cf0a8444e962ccd2aec46d9c3.html) tutorial which is worth checking out as well.

 **NB It is always very important to record in your own notebooks what version of R you used for your analysis, what version of any R packages you installed and used, and so on because packages can go out of date.**

 In the table below I've gathered the exercises together under the headings of **Text**, **Networks**, **Maps**, and **Charts**.
-I've also added some entries that I am categorizing under **Art** The first is a series of exercises on [the sonification of data](http://programminghistorian.org/lessons/sonification) and the second is a guide [to making twitterbots](https://programminghistorian.github.io/ph-submissions/lessons/intro-to-twitterbots); the third is about glitching digital imagery.
+I've also added some entries that I am categorizing under **Art**.
+The first is a series of exercises on [the sonification of data](http://programminghistorian.org/lessons/sonification) and the second is a guide [to making Twitterbots](https://programminghistorian.github.io/ph-submissions/lessons/intro-to-twitterbots); the third is about glitching digital imagery.
 These approaches can provide surprising and novel insights into history, as they move from representing history digitally to **performing** it.
 Visit, for instance, [the final project in an undergraduate digital history class at the University of Saskatchewan by Daniel Ruten](https://danielruten.wordpress.com/2017/04/15/sonic-word-clouds-an-experiment-with-data-sonification-part-i-introduction/).
-Daniel translated simple wordclouds of a First World War diary into a profound auditory performance.
-I would be very interested indeed to see if any final projects in HIST3814o gave sonification or twitterbots or glitch a try.
+Daniel translated simple word clouds of a First World War diary into a profound auditory performance.
+I would be very interested indeed to see if any final projects in HIST3814o gave sonification or Twitterbots or glitching a try.

 The exercises in this module are covered in the chart below: